danrounds/JourNLP/README.md

 ---------------------------------------------------------------

-**Click the categories to view your entries with the same categories**
+**Click the categories to view your entries with those same categories**

 ![categories](doc/listings.png)